BRIDGES-AVATAR/pc3-catalog-webpage/content/tutorials/add-dataset.md

 You want to add your simulation, a meaningful observation dataset or a software you develop/use to this catalog ?

-Please contact Aurélie Albert and Tino Bellayer (prenom.nom@univ-grenoble-alpes.fr) for the following informations :
+Please contact Aurélie Albert and Tino Bellayer (prenom.nom@univ-grenoble-alpes.fr) with the following informations :

   - title
   - people in charge and affiliation